kubedb/docs/docs/guides/mssqlserver/backup/auto-backup/index.md

 backupblueprint.core.kubestash.com/mssqlserver-default-backup-blueprint created
 ```

-Now, we are ready to backup our `MSSQLServer` databases using few annotations.
+Now, we are ready to backup our `Microsoft SQL Server` databases using few annotations.

 **Create Database**